 Hello and welcome!

-More and more, we are moving into a digital era.
-What better way for a librarian to do so than to have a dynamic digital presence?
-I originally started this site as a digital portfolio.
-However, I am now continuing to use it not only in that regard, but also as a platform to share some of my ongoing experiences as a librarian.
-I have benefited greatly from the expertise and shared knowledge of other librarians who have been willing to share their experiences and ideas, and I hope to be able to do the same for other librarians.
+I originally started this site as a digital portfolio, hoping to showcase the work that I was doing while completing my graduate studies.
+I’m now using not only in that regard, showcasing some of my favorite projects that I’ve worked on over the years.
+I’ve also added a blog, in the hopes of sharing some of my ongoing experiences as a librarian.
+I have benefited greatly from the expertise and shared knowledge of others who have been willing to share their experiences and ideas, and I hope I can do the same for others.

 I spent most of my educational career in library science.
-My undergraduate degree is in information science, which allowed me to take more classes in library science before beginning my graduate work.
-I also have a master’s degree in Library Science.
-Both of my degrees are from the University of North Texas.
+My undergraduate degree is in information science, which allowed me to take more library science courses.
+I also have a master’s degree in library science.
 In addition, I earned graduate academic certificates in youth services, storytelling, and advanced management of information agencies.
-Since graduating, I continue to participate in regular professional development and continuing education activities on a variety of topics, and hold memberships in both the American Library Association and the Texas Library Association.
-I believe that, as a librarian, I can always learn to better serve my patrons, and professional development is essential to developing the skills and tools needed to do my job successfully.
-As a librarian, I have a unique opportunity to introduce people to the world of knowledge, reading, research, and information that is freely available in the library and even beyond in the digital world.
-A librarian has the opportunity each day to change a life, and it is my goal each day to make a positive difference in the lives of patrons.
+I continue to participate in regular professional development and continuing education opportunities, and hold memberships in both the American Library Association and the Texas Library Association.

+Professionally, I started out in libraries by completing my practicum with a local public library.
+Since then, I’ve worked as an academic librarian at a small career college, a youth services librarian at a public library, and now as a public services librarian for a multi-branch public library system.
+As a librarian, I have a unique opportunity to introduce people to the world of knowledge, reading, research, and information that is freely available in the library and beyond.
+A librarian has the opportunity to each day to change a life, and it’s my goal each day to make a positive difference in the lives of my patrons.

-For more information about my professional experience, professional development activities, and some of the library projects that I have been (or currently am) involved with, please check out the links to my additional pages.
-You can also stop by my blog (and feel free to subscribe) to see my book reviews, ongoing library projects, and more.
+For more information about my professional experiences and the library projects that I have been (or currently am) involved with, please check out the links to my additional pages.
+You can also stop by my blog (feel free to subscribe!) to see my book reviews, ongoing library projects, and more.
+Enjoy!